EnjoinHQ/hopfield/docs/frameworks/next-13.md

         // `chunks` is an array of all the streamed responses, so you
         // can access the raw content and combine how you'd like },
+      // if you are using function calling, you can also add a onFunctionCall
+      // here with zod-parsed arguments
     }
   );